Easter 2021: when is it, on what days it falls, dates and what are the holidays in Spain

 Holy Week is one of the most anticipated and most celebrated festivities in Spain historically.
 However, for the second year in a row the COVID-19 pandemic will cause it to be very different from what it has always been and the steps will not be able to go out into the street.
 You will not be able to see shocking images or crowds of people, something typical in such a special week.

-In addition, everything indicates that Existing restrictions, such as curfews or perimeter closures, will override celebrations and travel.
-Some scientists had even proposed delaying Easter.
+What’s more, Existing restrictions, such as curfews or perimeter closures, will override celebrations and travel.
+In fact, the autonomous communities will remain perimeter confined during Holy Week, from this Friday, April 26 to April 9.
 However, we tell you what they are the main dates to take into account and holidays nationally and by communities.

 When is Easter 2021?